Jul 14, 2021 / Safety Toe Footwear, Slip Resistant Footwear

 In addition, these boots feature other unique anti-moisture measures, such as the full-tongue gusseting that keeps out debris and other sources of moisture, as well as a seam-sealed cement construction to optimize water resistance without obstructing motion.

-These shoes break in faster than many other PRO models, so you can start working in adverse weather conditions sooner.
+It can be hard to learn how to break in work boots but these shoes break in faster than many other PRO models, so you can start working in adverse weather conditions much sooner.

 Timberland PRO Gridworks Waterproof

-Finally, the Timberland PRO Gridworks are also quite different in design language from any of the prior three models.
+Finally, the Timberland PRO Gridworks have quite a different design and style than any of the prior three models.
 It features a wedge sole more commonly associated with fashion-first shoes without sacrificing any of the protection you should expect from a Timberland PRO boot.

 In addition to the standard waterproofing features present on the other boots above, such as the Boondock’s membrane and all models’ sealed seams, the Gridworks also build in special protections for work in the most extreme elements.
 Heat resistance up to nearly 250 degrees Fahrenheit will protect your boots, even from boiling water.
 Plus, the added surface area on the sole paired with thermoplastic urethane construction makes for ideal traction.